 If you have further questions about the internal transfer process, please speak to staff at the International Admissions Office.

 If you are currently studying a Pre Enrolment English (PEP) program and would like to change your degree program at the University, please speak to the English Language Centre.

-The procedure of transferring education providers is different depending on how long you have been at the University.
+If you wish to transfer to a different educational institution, you will first need to submit some documentation to the University.
+The procedure of transferring education providers is different depending on how long you have been studying at the University.

 If you are thinking about making changes to your enrolments that aren’t listed here, please contact International Student Support first in order to discuss the possible impact of these changes on your student visa status.